RicCu/NeuralStyle/README.md

 # NeuralStyle
-This repository includes implementations for descriptive and generative style transfer techniques.
-The algorithms are generally based on the originals introduced in [[2]](../master/README.md#references) and [[3]](../master/README.md#references), however it's not intended to reproduce the exact results of either paper, thus some hyperparameters and other implementation details have been changed.
+This repository includes implementations for descriptive and generative (including Texture Networks) style transfer techniques.
+The algorithms are generally based on the originals introduced in [[2]](../master/README.md#references), [[3]](../master/README.md#references) and [[4]](../master/README.md#references), however it's not intended to reproduce the exact results of either paper, thus some hyperparameters and other implementation details have been changed.

 ## Dependencies
 This project uses [PyTorch 0.4.1](https://github.com/pytorch/pytorch/releases/tag/v0.4.1) and [Visdom (8c6322d)](https://github.com/facebookresearch/visdom) for training visualizations.
 Please refer to their corresponding project websites for installation instructions.

 ## Examples
 ![Guadalajara](../master/.assets/guadalajara.jpg)